L1lith/Sandhands/README.md

 # Sandhands ![License](https://img.shields.io/badge/license-MIT-blue.svg) ![NPM Version](https://img.shields.io/npm/v/sandhands.svg?style=flat)
 Sanitize, don't let your computer get sick.
 Handle your JS data sanitation effectively and accurately with Sandhands.

 Please read our Docs 😊 Sandhands is a big passion project of mine, and I think you could love it too!
-Need help or want to talk about it?
-Message me on Discord!
-Lilith#7915
+Feel free to open an issue or make a pull request :)

 ## [Documentation](https://l1lith.github.io/Sandhands/home)

-## Update V1.7.0 Fresh Feature: Boolean Logic
+## A note on Boolean Logic
-I've just implemented boolean logic inside of Sandhands, and to ensure it works correctly I've included a new set of tests!
-There's now 138 total tests :D (Note: I have not yet documented these features.
-If you'd like to try it out feel free to dig around in the new tests to see how I use it)
+Boolean logic is currently bugged while using the Format constructor.
+I'm not sure why this is so please be aware and understanding of this.

 ## Example Usage
 ```